 The income tax system

-Workers in Belgium must pay income tax on money earned through employment and self-employment.
+Workers must pay income tax on money earned through employment in Belgium.
 Belgium has some of the highest income tax rates in Europe, with earnings over €40,480 taxed at 50%.

 The Belgian Ministry of Finance (Service Public Fédéral Finances) oversees income tax in Belgium.